danieletukudo/Weapon-Detection-and-Blurring/README.md

-# Weapon Detection and Blurring using YOLOv8
+# Weapon Detection and Blurring using Ultralytics

 This project demonstrates a method for detecting weapons in images using a YOLOv8 model and automatically blurring the detected weapon regions.
 This can be useful in security applications to identify and obscure weapons in images for privacy and safety purposes.